 The Camberwell Arms is run by two adventurous beer experts who offer a delectable Sunday roast dinner.
 You won't find the usual cauliflower cheese, roasted carrots, and bread sauce on the menu here.

 Instead, picture Jerusalem artichokes served up with smoked cod's roe, grilled pork collar with crispy roast potatoes, half a spit roast chicken served with chili schmaltz yogurt, grilled Welsh saddleback with apple ketchup, or lamb dished up with seasonal veg and Italian greens.

 The pub has an intimate feel, and many of the items on their Sunday roast menu are available to share.

-Credit: The Bull and Gate
+3. The Bull and Gate